 Welcome the need for customer empathy.

 I like to challenge my team to do great marketing without paid advertising support first.
-This includes a ban on any form of PPC (Adwords, Boosting tweets, Promoting Facebook pages etc.) or paying influencers to write or care about you.
+This includes a ban on any form of PPC (Adwords, Boosting tweets, Promoting Facebook pages, etc.) or paying influencers to write or care about you.
 But this does not mean we never do this.
 It simply means I want the team to first build a great value prop, to have great content, to have something interesting and meaningful to say.
-When we reach that point (and the best metric for this is growth of organic are referral traffic) we allow ourselves to boost of marketing with some pay-to-play levers, because when we reach that point, these will also be much higher ROI then when you start with these.
+When we reach that point (and the best metric for this is the growth of organic are referral traffic) we allow ourselves to boost marketing with some pay-to-play levers because when we reach that point, these will also be much higher ROI than when you start with these.

 It's like an unknown author who wrote her first book.
 She needs an agent to promote her, or some other form of advertising or lobbying to get people to notice her book.
 But it's critical the t the good book gets written first!
 Many marketers make the mistake to start with the promotion before they write the book.

 Do you know who your customers are?
 Have they told you what they like most about you?
 Have they told you what’s missing?
 What do they like about the competition?
 Have you pleased them so much that they allow you to "follow them home?"
 Did they give you their email addresses?
 Will there be a second date?
 You can only get to home base bypassing first, second and third, remember?
 Real business success through marketing is hard work.